 Christine Gowen, Pet HealthZone Editor

-It seems as though my Labrador retrievers are always on the hunt for food, even while on our evening walk.
-I recently noticed both dogs hovering curiously over a patch of wild mushrooms and wondered: What are those mushrooms?
+As pet owners, have you ever wondered: What are those mushrooms?
 Why do they seem to pop up randomly—and seemingly overnight, in our yard, at the dog park, along the sidewalk?
 Most importantly: Are they poisonous?

 Identifying Toxic Mushrooms